Agia Sophia Stadium: History

 The grand presentation of the stadium took place on 6 November 2013 at the Onassis Cultural Center in Athens, which will contribute financially to the construction of the stadium.
 A symbolic fund was also donated by the Ecumenical Patriarchate of Constantinople.
-Technical information about the stadium were presented and its facilities were illustrated in a 20-minute video.
+Technical information about the stadium was presented and its facilities were illustrated in a 20-minute video.

-On 2 January 2015, the municipality of Filadelfeia-Chalkidona filed a complaint at the Council of State against the decision of the management of forests of administration of Athens, that allocates 0.6 hectares from the Grove of Nea Filadelfeia.
-Also, 17 citizens of the municipality of Filadelfeia-Chalkidona filed a complaint on 1 December 2014 about the same matter.
+On 2 January 2015, the municipality of Filadelfeia-Chalkidona filed a complaint at the Council of State against the decision of the Forests Directorate of the Attica Decentralized Administration calling for the redevelopment of 0.6 hectares from the Grove of Nea Filadelfeia in accordance with the overall plans for the new stadium.
+Additionally, 17 citizens of the municipality of Filadelfeia-Chalkidona filed a complaint on 1 December 2014 about the same matter.

 The case was heard at the Council of State on 6 March 2015.
 The decision was issued on 5 June 2015, and it rejected the claims of the municipality and the citizens as unsubstantive and obscure.

-The plan for the building of the stadium was released in the public consultation by the Ministry of Productive Reconstruction, Environment and Energy on 22 July.
+The plan for the building of the stadium was released for public consultation by the Ministry of Productive Reconstruction, Environment and Energy on 22 July.
 The process would be completed in 45 days.
 The municipality of Filadelfeia-Chalkidona filed an application for an extension of the public consultation for an extra 45 days, which was accepted.
 The consultation was finally concluded on 24 November 2015.

 On 28 January 2016, the meeting of the Administrative Regiοn of Attica approved the Study of the Environmental Impact of the project.

-The minister of Environment and Energy, Panos Skourletis, signed the Study of Environmental impact of the stadium on 31 March 2016.
+The minister of Environment and Energy, Panos Skourletis, signed the Study of the Environmental impact of the stadium on 31 March 2016.

 The planning permission was acquired from the Ministry of Environment on 25 July 2017.

 Funding

-The net construction cost is estimated around € 81,700,000.
+The net construction cost is estimated at € 81,700,000.
 The funding will be completed in three stages.
 The first phase of construction will cost € 25,000,000; the second phase € 20,000,000 and the third € 14,700,000.
 The Administrative region of Attica will fund the stadium with € 20,000,000.
 The sum left will be funded by Dikefalos 1924, a company that was founded for the construction of the stadium.